-4.7 Integration Profile: Environmental Health Monitoring And Alarms At Work
+4.7 Integration Profile: Work Monitoring and Assistance System

 Empowering people to participate to the world of employment no matter what restrictions they have (whether depending on diseases or age-related effects) is a key challenge for the future.
 There was already a lot of previous work regarding workplace ergonomics and safety improvements, but with emerging assisting technologies new scenarios are conceivable.
-This integration profile introduces a combination of home automation components and mobile devices for detecting dangerous situations and emergencies regarding the workers' health.
+This integration profile introduces a mobile device ("work companion") and optionally a set of body area sensors (which can be selected based on personal needs) to be worn during daily work mainly in handicraft/industry work settings, but also suitable for regular office work.
+The work companion can be connected to the work environment to provide additional functions (indoor/outdoor localization in case of emergency or evacuation of specific areas or ambient sensors for environmental health-related information.